StepanMelnik/AntTask/README.md

 # AntTask
-Ant task to work with HTTP client that supports redirect strategy.
+A bunch of useful Ant tasks.

-## Description
+## HTTP client with RedirectStrategy
 HTTP client uses RedirectStrategy implementation that automatically redirects all HEAD, GET, POST and DELETE requests.

 ### Usage